314otrek/PrefixSuffixApp/readMe.md

 - **Efficient Re-renders** - Optimized state updates
 - **File Streaming** - Large file handling without memory issues

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **React Team** - For the amazing framework
 - **Tailwind CSS** - For the utility-first CSS approach
 - **JSZip** - For client-side ZIP functionality
-- **Lucide** - For beautiful, consistent icons

 ## 📱 Browser Support